ilearnedtoday/github-101-RachealMilele123/acquired.md

 * There are also terms that we use in Github; **repositories, branches, pull requests, forks, issues, Profiles, READMEs, and also Markdown files** and how you can create and use them.

-   **TERMS IN GITHUB**
+   **TERMS/CONCEPTS IN GITHUB**
   ### REPOSITORIES
-  * A Repository is a workspace for all your projects, and stored in the cloud☁ they contain all your project files and revision history.
+   * A Repository also known as a **repo** is a workspace for all your projects, and stored in the cloud☁ they contain all your project files, codes and history.
 In a repository you can invite and collaboarate with different people.
    * A repository also contains a **README** file, this is where you tell others about your project, how and why it is useful and what to do withit.
+  ### BRANCHES
+   * When you don not want to merge your project yet, you use the brance to isolate your work.
+   * With this, you can be able to develop features, and fix bugs.

+  ### FORKS
+   * This allows you to make chhanges in someone's project without affecting their original project.

+  ### PULL REQUEST
+   *